There was a test of the emergency alert system at WVU on Sept. 19, 2013 at 1:00p.m.

-If you believe you are signed up, but did not receive a text, please contact the HelpDesk at 304-293-4444 or write to email@example.com.
+If you believe you are signed up, but did not receive a text, please contact the HelpDesk write to firstname.lastname@example.org or call 304-293-4444.
 The system is activated when there is an immediate threat on campus (Emergency Alert) or when weather conditions require a change in University scheduling (Weather Alert).
 Users can also add additional cell phones, for example spouse’s or parent’s, to their accounts.
-The service is provided by e2Campus and managed by the University Police, with technical support from University Relations/Web.
+The service is provided by e2Campus and managed by the University Police, with technical support from University Relations-Web.

 WVU can send urgent news to your cell phone.
 Once you sign up for the service, powered by e2Campus, we will be able to text your cell phone with timely information.
 Sign-up Now!